-Figure.
-The horizontal line joins the lower and upper limits of the 95% Clof each corresponding parameter measured in the intervention group.
+Figure 3: The horizontal line joins the lower and upper limits of the 95% CIof each corresponding parameter measured in the intervention group.

-Additionally, almost all of the treated group participants have reported a very good satisfaction of the treatment, evaluated by the GASTquestionnaire (Table 3).
+Additionally, almost all participants in the treated group have reported a very good satisfaction of the treatment, by answering to the GASTquestionnaire (Table 3).